 Subscribe for full access to Amazon Web Services (AWS)'s revenue in full detail

-Amazon Web Services (AWS)'s customers primarily consist of food and Beverage Services, telecoms and iT Services and IT Consulting companies.
-Examples of Amazon Web Services (AWS)'s customers include PepsiCo, Vodafone and Tech Mahindra.
-Amazon Web Services (AWS) has commercial and technical partners like EPAM Systems, Tech Mahindra and Atos.
+Amazon Web Services (AWS)'s customers primarily consist of iT Services and IT Consulting, food and Beverage Services and telecoms companies.
+Examples of Amazon Web Services (AWS)'s customers include Vodafone, Tech Mahindra and PepsiCo.
+Amazon Web Services (AWS) has commercial and technical partners like Atos, Tech Mahindra and EPAM Systems.
 Amazon Web Services (AWS) has suppliers like Avid.

 Example Customers